Rushi-Sh/Rushi-Sh/README.md

 <h2 align="left">Hi 👋!
-My name is Rushi Shah and I'm a Developer from Logic and Philanthropist from Heart</h2>
+My name is Rushi Shah and I'm a Developer from Profession and Philanthropist from Heart</h2>

 ###